digitopvn/diginext-docs/docs/dashboard/frameworks.md

 # Frameworks

 Developers usually don’t start a new project from scratch, instead we start from a boilerplate, a starter template, a library, or whatever you call it.
-In Diginext, I call it **“Framework”**.
+In DXUP, I call it **“Framework”**.

 This is a collection of starter templates so you and any members of your team can start a new project from, whether it’s your own repositories, or public repositories.